Luca-Stef/C-and-Python-Projects/README.md

 # C-and-Python-Projects
 These are my solutions to the problem sets in Harvard's CS50.
+Uploaded here to showcase my skills and help current students.
+Some skeleton code was provided by course instructors.
+If you are a student please use these as inspiration but do not just copy and paste to ace assignments.
+It is a violation of Academic integrity and will hinder any real learning.

 ## pset 1
 ### Cash